Farmers say Egypt's wheat crop hopes are "a dream"

 “They are giving us nothing and expecting more.”

-Farmers say Cairo is over-optimistic in expecting a significant increase in this year’s crop as their long-standing complaints about bad fertilizer, shortage of irrigation water and of plant-enhancement seeds remain unresolved.
+Farmers say Cairo is over-optimistic in expecting a significant increase in this year’s crop as their long-standing complaints about bad fertiliser, shortage of irrigation water and of plant-enhancement seeds remain unresolved.

 New worries about a shortage of diesel fuel to power pumps, tractors and trucks to bring in the harvest and transport it have added to the uncertainty.